watson0x90/CobaltProphet/README.md

 - Summarized findings for quick review
 - Links to detailed data reports

-## Use Cases

-- **Security Assessments**: Evaluate Azure environments for security weaknesses
-- **Red Team Operations**: Map attack surfaces and identify privilege escalation paths
-- **Penetration Testing**: Discover potential entry points and security misconfigurations
-- **Security Compliance**: Audit Azure environments against security best practices
-- **Security Posture Evaluation**: Assess the overall security posture of Azure deployments

 ## Operational Security Considerations

-Both tools are designed with operational security in mind:
+All tools are designed with operational security in mind:
 - Option for lightweight markdown reports to avoid browser activity
 - Structured output for easy integration with other tools
 - Avoids unnecessary or potentially detectable operations
+- AzPermissionEnumerator.ps1 specifically designed for minimal-footprint enumeration

 ## Contributing